brains93/openwebrx/README.md

 ----

+### ⚠️ From 01-02-2020 I am attemting to get this up and running within python3. ⚠️
+I'm updating this project as best I canin order to use it for a project I am working on with SDRs.
+I may add functionality but I will keep this updated as and when these plans come in.'

 ### ⚠️ From 2019-12-29 OpenWebRX development is discontinued. ⚠️

 I'm would like to say a big thanks to everyone who supported me during this project, including those who contributed either code or donations.
 It has been a very fruitful 6 years, but now it's time to move on to other projects.
 See also my [blog](https://blog.sdr.hu) about that.